kdlrose/11ty-test/src/resume.md

 - 2020,	*(le) Deluge*, libretto by Kaela Mei-Shing Garvin/dir.
 Meaghan Deiter, College of the Holy Cross
 - 2020,	Workshop: *Harina Pan* by Sofia Palmero, Working Title Playwrights
 - 2020,	Assistant to Kim Euell, *FLEX* by Candrice Jones dir.
 Delicia Turner Sonnenburg, 44th Humana Festival
-- 2020,	Assistant to Sarah Lunnie, *Where the Mountain Meets the Sea…* by Jeff Augustin dir.
+- 2020,	Assistant to Sarah Lunnie, *Where the Mountain Meets the Sea* by Jeff Augustin with music by The Bengsons/dir.
 Joshua Kahan Brody, 44th Humana Festival
 - 2020,	Assistant to Jenni Page-White, *Are You There?* by Vivian J.O.
 Barnes, Jonathan Norton and Gab Reisman/dir.
 Robert Barry Fleming, 44th Humana Festival
 - 2020,	*Louisville // Kentucky // USA* by Lisa Sanaye Dring/dir.
 Christine Albright Tufts, Actors Theatre of Louisville
 - 2020,	Assistant to Jessica Reese, *The Wolves* by Sarah DeLappe/dir.
 Pironne Yousefzadeh, Actors Theatre of Louisville